bonfire-networks/bonfire_tag/README.md

 # Bonfire.Tag

-An extension for [Bonfire](https://bonfire.cafe/) that handles:
+An extension for [Bonfire](https://bonfire.cafe/) that handles tagging posts or other things:

-- Tagging posts or other things (i.e. with a Category from Bonfire.Classify or a location from Bonfire.Geolocate)
+- @ mentions
-- @ mentions (WIP)
+- #hashtags
-- Hashtags (WIP)
+- others (e.g. with a Category from Bonfire.Classify or a location from Bonfire.Geolocate)

 ## Handy commands